openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

 faas-cli template pull https://github.com/analythium/openfaas-rstats-templates
 ```

-Now `faas-cli new --list` should give you a list with the available R/rstats templates to choose from (rstats refers to the Twitter hashtag used for R related posts).
+Now `faas-cli new --list` should give you a list with the available R/rstats templates to choose from (rstats refers to the #rstats Twitter hashtag used for R related posts).
 The templates differ with respect to the Docker base image, the OpenFaaS watchdog type, and the server framework used.

 You can choose between the following base images: